xyyuhans/about/index.md

 - Second year of EIT Digital Master School majoring in Autonomous System
 - Get A grades in computer science courses
-- Currently working on my master thesis in data science at Ericsson
+- Currently work on my master thesis in data science at Ericsson

 ### **Aalto University** `September 2020 - June 2021`